APLConfiguration

 let app = XCUIApplication()

-app.launchArguments = c.automationLaunchArgumentsReset]; // convert to launch argument
+app.launchArguments = c.automationLaunchArgumentsReset() // Convert reset operation to launch arguments.

 }